Welcome to today's edition of the Rush 24-7 podcast.

 Compassionate conservatives versus angry doctrinaire hardliners.

-In this case, by signaling support for a provision in the Senate bill that would give most illegal immigrants an opportunity to become legal?
+Will it be the compassionate brand Mr. Bush considers crucial, in this case by signaling support for a provision in the Senate bill that would give most illegal immigrants an opportunity to become legal?

-Or will it be the more doctrinaire variety embraced by much of Mr. Bush's party in the House, one that shuns anything that smacks of amnesty for illegal immigrants and seeks to criminalize them further.
+Or will it be the more doctrinaire variety embraced by much of Mr. Bush's party in the House, one that shuns anything that smacks of amnesty for illegal immigrants and seeks to criminalize them further?

-So once again, here's the New York Times, and this is but but they're running a money here portraying the anti-illegal immigration side as conservative hardliners, doctrinaire, cold-hearted, mean-spirited, cruel, bigoted, sexist, racist, homophobes.
+And this is, but they're writing the money here portraying the anti-illegal immigration side as conservative hardliners, doctrinaire, cold-hearted, mean-spirited, cruel, bigoted, sexist, racist, homophobes.

 I'm telling you, that's how this is being set up.